-- This project will begin in FY 2009. - A scope is being reviewed. - Minnesota and New York are in the process of conducting tests. - The group planned to give multiple awards for completion of sensor analysis. - It was considered that the approach change to comparison of outputs from multiple sensors. - The project is on hold: - o Awaiting feedback from Curt's efforts on a similar project currently in progress. - Development of a multi-award contract to be sent out to agencies, universities, and private companies who are interested and capable to bid Aurora projects focused on instrumentation testing and analysis.
+- Minnesota and New York are in the process of conducting tests. - The group planned to give multiple awards for completion of sensor analysis. - It was considered that the approach change to comparison of outputs from multiple sensors. - The project is on hold: - Awaiting feedback from Curt's efforts on a similar project currently in progress. - Development of a multi-award contract to be sent out to agencies, universities, and private companies who are interested and capable to bid Aurora projects focused on instrumentation testing and analysis. - Considering a comprehensive study summarizing different agencies' experiences with the sensor. - A mini-meeting was held at the Boulder board meeting. - This project is under significant re-scoping

-Approximate % Com pplete: 5 %

-Barriers/Issues: None e

 Recommendations: X continue as planned continue with modifications discontinue

-- This project was funded for \$55,000 in FY 2009 - Project Team: Ralph Patterson (champion), Curt Pape, Jack Stickel, Dean Kernan, Joe Doherty
+- This project was funded for \$55,000 in FY 2009 - Project Team: Dawn Gustafson (champion), Curt Pape, Jack Stickel, Dean Kernan, Joe Doherty

-Project: 2009-03: Knowledge Base for RWIS Programs and Environmental Data Loggers
+Project: 2009-03: Knowledge Base